-If you’re planning on putting up a new building, adding an addition or starting a renovation – or if you need specialized steel, masonry or historical restoration work done – rely on JP Cullen to plan and execute your project with maximum efficiency, intelligence and professionalism.
+If you’re planning on putting up a new building, adding an addition or starting a renovation – or if you need specialized steel, masonry or historical restoration work done – rely on JP Cullen to plan and execute your project with maximum efficiency, intelligence, and professionalism.

-Building a Reputation for Over 120 years
+Building a Reputation Since 1892

 Our corporate headquarters is located in Janesville, Wisconsin.
 We have a Milwaukee office in Brookfield, Wisconsin and an office in Madison, Wisconsin.

 Fundamentally, the Lean Approach improves processes through constant, continuous improvement.
 Lean challenges everyone within an organization to identify and eliminate steps in their processes that are wasteful or unnecessary – until only the steps that add value remain.

 Lean constantly pushes organizations to find better ways of doing things to produce better and better outcomes.
 That’s why lean is important to JP Cullen, and that’s why it’s important to our customers.

 JP Cullen has been literally built in lean principles.
 Our Lean Process Improvement program was put in place in 1997, which means we’ve practiced lean longer – significantly longer – than our competitors.

 Why does that give JP Cullen an advantage?
 Because lean cultures are powerful.
 Unlike traditional cultures that are reactive and geared around avoiding change, a lean culture is proactive, built to embrace new approaches and constantly challenging the status quo.
 A lean culture is focused on anticipating and preventing problems instead of reacting after they happen.